 The KY Jelly is often the most readily available in labor and delivery units since it is used during cervical exams.
 Mineral Oil is also a strong option because hospitals regularly stock it for other patients.
 Olive oil can be purchased in large bottles and poured into basins as needed, bought in "single-serving" packets, or, some hospitals have olive oil loaded into plastic syringes and individually packaged for ease of use.

-There are other known ways to prevent tearing during childbirth:
+There are other known, evidence-based ways to prevent tearing during childbirth:

-- Get us off our backs.
-Encourage laboring women and people to find the position that is most comfortable for them.
+Get us off our backs.
+Encourage laboring people to find the position that is most comfortable for them.
 Some great pushing positions include side-lying, hands & knees, semi-reclined, standing, or kneeling.